freshyill/Styleguide-Driven-Development/slides.md

 Note: This isn't the huge problem it once was.
 We're all using source control these days.
 That's the biggest thing you can do to keep design in check on a single site.

 But what if you're *not* building a single site?
 It's completely common for one site to be composed of several different applications.
-The example I'm going to focus on, however, is when you have one design that powers multiple sites.
+The example I'm going to focus on is when you have one design that powers multiple sites.
+I'm also going to cover a few tools that I use regularly, some of which you may already be familiar with.

+The problem with maintaining a design across multiple sites is that it means you need to either move your styles around or rewrite them for each site.
+Rewriting is a recipe for disaster.
+Trust me—you're not going to get it exactly right.
+So that leaves moving them around.
+This isn't something you want to do manually.
+It's just a problem waiting to happen, and besides that, it's another thankless task that needs to get done over and over again.

 ---

 ## Machines to the rescue

 ![Iron Man 1](img/tank.gif)

+Note: Luckily, we've got machines to do thankless tasks for us out these days.
+I probably don't need to tell you about the proliferation of tools we've seen over the past few years.

 --